coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       The scope of :cmd:`Opaque` is limited to the current section, or current file, unless the variant :cmd:`Global Opaque` is used.

-   See also: sections :ref:`performingcomputations`, :ref:`tactics-automatizing`,
+   See also: sections :ref:`performingcomputations`, :ref:`tactics-automating`,
    :ref:`proof-editing-mode`

    .. exn:: The reference @qualid was not found in the current environment.